 In January 2012 I was training on a keelboat in the Solent with two other blind sailors and a sighted tactician.
 It was snowing!
 I fondly reminisce I had a huge smile on my face the whole time I was at sea.
 The irony, I could still have a smile on my face even though I couldn’t feel it!

 I have been the blind national sailing champion since October 2016.
 Since then, I have represented GB at international level, at the Blind Fleet Racing World Championships in the USA in 2017, the Blind Match Racing World Championships in Scotland in 2018, and the Homerus World Match Racing Championships in Italy in 2019, winning silver in each of these competitions.
-In September this year I will be travelling to Canada for the next Fleet Racing World Championships.
+In September 2019 I travelled to Canada to take part again in the Fleet Racing World Championships.

 What to expect from your treatment?